What is family violence?

 - putting their partner down in public or private

-- using words to intimidate or threaten their partner
+- verbally intimidating or threatening their partner

 - stopping their partner from spending time with their children, friends or other family members